TilmanGriesel/graphite/README.md

 4. Select the `Graphite` theme in your profile
 </details>

-#### Personal note
+## Personal note
-> Hi, my name is Tilman, nice to meet you!
-I'm living in a old house from the 16th centure and I try hard to make it smart(er).
-I am a product designer and software engineer by trade.
+Hi, my name is Tilman, nice to meet you!
+I am a product designer and software engineer by trade and I live in an old 16th century house that I'm trying hard to make smart.

->
-> I created this theme to improve my own, and my better halfs quality of life.
+I created this theme to improve my own, and my better halfs quality of life.
 Currently, it is not possible to customize every aspect of home assistant using a simple theme file.
 However, my goal is to provide an uncomplicated and convenient way for new or unexperienced users avoiding more advanced and in-depth styling methods.

 ---